skullface/emotes/README.md

 *For more:*
 * [Moremoji](http://moremoji.allezsoyez.com/) — gorgeous new expressions and mashups in the Twemoji style
 * [Slackmojis](https://slackmojis.com/) — like five zillion 'moj friends
+* [Emojipacks](https://emojipacks.com/) — a few ”packs” of emoji from existing graphics, including [Neko Atsume](https://emojipacks.com/pack-Neko Atsume)‼️, available for automatic import thanks to some smart engineering!

 ### [🗃 Download all files at once!](https://github.com/skullface/custom-chat-emoji/archive/master.zip)